Interarterial course of left coronary artery

 0 images remaining

-Patient with STEMI due to a occlusion of the middle segment of the right coronary artery.
+Patient with STEMI due to an occlusion of the middle segment of the right coronary artery.
 As another finding, conventional angiography showed common ostium of both coronary arteries at the right coronary sinus and a "malignant" course has been suspected.

-The prospective ECG-triggered CTA of the coronaries shows the common origin out of the right coronary sinus and the so called interarterial course of the LCA between the aortic root and the pulmonary trunk.
+The prospective ECG-triggered CTA of the coronaries shows the common origin out of the right coronary sinus and the so-called interarterial course of the LCA between the aortic root and the pulmonary trunk.